 Cohen emails Russian president Vladimir Putin’s personal spokesman seeking help in advancing the proposed development in Moscow.
 “As this project is too important, I am hereby requesting your assistance.
 I respectfully request someone, preferably you, contact me so that I might discuss the specifics as well as arranging meetings with the appropriate individuals.
 I thank you in advance for your assistance and look forward to hearing from you soon,” he writes.

-Rob Goldstone, publicist for Emin Agalarov, emails Donald Trump Jr. pitching a page on Russian social-media site Vkontakte.
+Rob Goldstone emails Donald Trump Jr. pitching a page on Russian social-media site Vkontakte.
 Trump Jr. passes it on to Dan Scavino, the person in charge of Trump’s social media.
 “Please feel free to send me whatever you have,” Scavino replies.
 Konstantin Sidorkov, director of partnership marketing for VKontakte, follows up a few days later.
 “Nice to meet you and your team,” he writes in an email to Scavino, Trump Jr. and Trump’s assistant.

 The Moscow development is abandoned.